enridaga/data-journeys/README.md

 Results can be explored and analysed in [AnalyseResultsMulti.ipynb](AnalyseResultsMulti.ipynb).
 ### Knowledge compression
 This phase is performed in notebook [DataJourneyGenerator.ipynb](DataJourneyGenerator.ipynb).
-This notebook was executed on each of the input notebook.
+This notebook was executed on each of the input notebook (see script `build_datajourneys.sh`).
 Output is in folder `datajourneys/`.

 ### Guide example
 The resulting notebooks are in folder `datajourneys/`.
 The guide example discussed in the paper is reported in the following files: